pucheng-tan/WordFlow-wiki/Coding-Conventions.md

       for k, v in adict.items(): …
 Never use  dict.iter*()   unless nessesary.

-## 2.9 Generators
-Use “Yield” instead of “Returns” in the docstring for generator functions.

 ## 2.10 Lambda Functions
 They are okay to be used for one liners and their code should be less than 80 chars otherwise it is better to create a regular nested function.